Alfredo Morelos: 2017 season

-HJK took up their option to sign Morelos permanently and he started 2017 by scoring in the first game of the season in a 3–2 victory over FC Honka on 28 January 2017 in the Finnish Cup group stage.
+HJK took up their option to sign Morelos permanently for a fee of €500.000, and he started 2017 by scoring in the first game of the season in a 3–2 victory over FC Honka on 28 January 2017 in the Finnish Cup group stage.
 He followed this up by scoring three goals in the remaining four group games against KTP, GrlFK, and HIFK.
 The latter being in a 4–0 win over HJK's Derby rivals on 1 March 2017, which was HJK's biggest win over HIFK since 1984 when they beat HIFK 9–1 in the Finnish Cup.
 Morelos helped HJK finish top of their group with five wins out of five and progress through to the Quarter-final.
 On 1 April 2017 Morelos scored the only goal in the 75th minute in a 1–0 victory over Ilves in the Finnish Cup Semi-final to send HJK into the final and take his tally up to five goals in seven cup matches.

 Morelos got off the mark in his first 2017 Veikkausliiga league match on 5 April 2017 when he scored in a 5–0 win over VPS, five days later Morelos scored in a 2–0 victory over KuPS.
 Between 23 April 2017 and 19 May 2017 Morelos would score six goals over five consecutive matches against JJK, Inter Turku, VPS, Ilves (twice), and PS Kemi.
-Morelos would not score in HJK's next two games which both ended as 0-0 draws against HIFK and Lahti, then scored a brace on 31 May 2017 in a 6–0 win over SJK.
+Morelos would not score in HJK's next two games which both ended as 0–0 draws against HIFK and Lahti, then scored a brace on 31 May 2017 in a 6–0 win over SJK.
 For his excellent form and goalscoring which included ten goals in eleven appearances Morelos was awarded the Veikkausliiga Player of the month for both April 2017 and May 2017.
 Morelos scored his final goal for HJK in his last match for the club before his transfer to Rangers on 4 June 2017 in a 4–1 victory over RoPS.

 Despite leaving halfway through the Finnish season Morelos finished as HJK's second top goalscorer for the 2017 season after he scored eleven league goals in twelve appearances, five cup goals in seven appearances and sixteen goals over nineteen appearances in all competitions and was joint-seventh top goalscorer in the 2017 Veikkausliiga.
 HJK went on to win the 2017 Veikkausliiga by twenty points and the 2016–17 Finnish Cup defeating SJK 1–0 in the final on 23 September 2017 with Morelos receiving two winners medals for his contributions over the season.

-Morelos made a total of sixty two appearances for HJK scoring forty six goals, he won three player of the month awards, one striker of the year award and two trophies during his time at the club.
+Morelos made a total of 62 appearances for HJK scoring 46 goals, he won three player of the month awards, one striker of the year award and two trophies during his time at the club.